LucasL53/LucasL53/README.md

 - 🔭 I’m currently studying at the University of Washington
 - 🌱 I’m currently learning
   * Systems Programming with C/C++
-- 🧑‍🏫 Currently working as
+- 🧑‍🏫 I'm currently working as
   * Teaching Assistant for UW CSE 160 - Data Programming
   * iOS Developer and Research Assistant for the Mobile Intelligence Lab
 <!-- - 👯 I’m looking to collaborate on ... -->